 - Susceptible to lightning damage and backup power required for outages

-- Not usually considered for low volumes as there may be too much time between injection doses (GPL systems) provides uniform odorant injection for low flow (even no-flow))
+- It is not usually considered for low volumes as there may be too much time between injection doses; however, GPL Odorizers provide uniform odorant injection for low flow (even no-flow).

 - More costly than evaporative systems

-- YZ Systems – YZ NJEX – YZ is a top-selling and most popular odorant injection system
+- YZ Systems – top-selling and most popular odorant injection system

 Two standard vaporization systems are the wick-type and bypass-type.